 Once the renovation was complete, Dick Mueller opened his Firehouse Dinner Theater.
 The beloved community theater provided the Old Market with another go-to destination along with the French Cafe.
 Despite an arsonist setting fire to the theater’s stage which caused the theater to close for a few months in 1975, it reopened a few months later.
 The Firehouse’s long run came to an end in 1991 as entertainment options increased and attendance dropped.

 In the late 1980’s, Brian Magee traveled to Colorado where he met John Hickenlooper.
 Before becoming a U.S. Senator and Presidential candidate, John opened Wynkoop Brewing Company in Denver.
 Wynkoop was the first brewpub opened in Colorado in 1988.
 Brian was working at the Cornhusker Hotel in Lincoln and was considering opening a fine dining restaurant of his own.
-His plans changed following his encounter with John who helped him open a brewpub in downtown Omaha.
+His plans changed following his encounter with John who helped him open a brewpub called Upstream Brewing Company in The Old Market.
+The name Upstream is inspired by the translation of Omaha which in the Siouan language translates to “upstream”.
+The Omaha Tribe traveled upstream from Missouri before settling here.

-The city of Omaha is named for the native people that traveled upstream from the area that is now Missouri before settling here.
-Upon learning that Omaha translated to “upstream” in the Siouan language of which the Omaha spoke, he thought it was a perfect name for his brewpub.
-Brian wanted it to replicate the look of the old firestation.
-To that end, he opened the space up by removing plaster thereby exposing the natural brick walls.
+Brian wanted it to replicate the look of the old fire station so he opened the space up by removing plaster which exposed the brick walls.
 He also added numerous large windows, installed replicas of the original doors and moved the original cornerstone inside.

 In addition to the brewery, the main floor has an open-style kitchen, bar and seating for 240.
 Accessed from a steel staircase, the second floor offers a bird’s eye view of the main floor.
 This floor resembles an upscale pool hall with multiple pool tables, another bar in addition to seating for another 145.
 Out front along the corner of 11th and Jackson is one of two outdoor patio spaces.
 It was this space in front of the building that thirsty horses once got water from a trough.
 The second patio is on the northeast corner of the second floor.
 The total cost to renovate the 20,000 sq ft building was $1.4M which the owners felt was necessary in order to restore the building and to add character and flavor to the Old Market.

 Bonus pics